LJ-9801/NaN/README.md

 1. Install and activate a conda environment with a prefered Python version
 2. That's it!

+## Installation
+1. run "python requirement.py" to install the library

 ## TODO
 1. matrix indexing is curretly not avaliable